calebsmth54/calebsmth54.github/projects/DyingOfTheLight.md

 ## Game Jam (July 2017)
 ### Game Programmer & Designer (Blueprint Scripting - Unreal Editor)

-A project me and a group of others developed for Ludum Dare /#39 with the theme "Running out of Power".
+A project me and a group of others developed at Ludum Dare 39 for the theme "Running out of Power".
 Rather than taking this prompt literally and developing a game about battery power, our team collectively decided on a hero who would continually lose abilities over the course of the game.

-The combat was inspired by _Superbrothers: Sword & Sorcery_ with a simple click the ability interface and timing based combat.
-AI runs on a simple interval based action state, with random rolling for Idle or Attack States.
-Players can attack, block, heal and quake (do massive damage) to enemies, but as mentioned above, they lose each of these abilities over the course of the game until they are left defenseless against their final foe.
+Before the project began I decided to code it entirely in Blueprints.
+This was due to a number of reasons, including quick feature turn around, allowing a member new to UE4 to contribute, and my curiosity of the best workflow for feature creation in UE4.
+Overall I was surprised at how quickly and complex the code became.
+I think for this project it was the right call, but on a proper project I wouldn't recommend it.

-Overall this was an incredibly experience and I am very proud that we were able to achieve where others traditionally fail and create a complete, narrative based experience with a unique combat system in only 72 hours.
+Overall this was an incredible experience and I am very proud that we were able to succeed in creating a narrative based experience with a fun combat mechanic in only 72 hours.

 ### Let's Play by Pyc K.
 <iframe src="https://www.youtube.com/embed/W37CbVgPvhA?rel=0" width="650" height="366" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>